 And the Nazis presented it as a very simple decision, any true German would immediately be able to tell the difference.
-But in reality, a four-year battle was fought all the way to the top echelons
+But in reality, a four-year battle was fought all the way to the top echelons of the Nazi hierarchy over what 'Aryan' art was supposed to be, exactly.
+The opinions on this could not have been more contradictory, and top Nazi officials such as Heinrich Himmler, Joseph Goebbels and Alfred Rosenberg championed the art they each preferred.

-Surprisingly, before 1937.
-Goebbels-and many other Nazis-collected modern art.
-Goebbels had works of modern art. in his study, his living room and was a fan of many artists that eventually ended up in the Degenerate Art Exhibition.
+Surprisingly, before 1937, Goebbels-and many other Nazis-collected modern art.
+Goebbels had works of modern art in his study, his living room and was a fan of many artists that eventually ended up in the Degenerate Art Exhibition.
 Heinrich Himmler was interested in mystical, Germanic art that harked back to a tribal past.
 Another influential Nazi, Alfred Rosenberg, liked the pastoral, romantic style that depicted humble farmers, rural landscapes and blond maidens.